One thing that causes a lot of confusion amongst trainees – especially beginner trainees – is how much time they should take off between workouts.

 This might lead to better outcomes than most studies are powered to observe (the longest typically only lasts 16 weeks).
 If you can delay the need to deload or cycle, while still making progress, then it's possible some recovery modalities are more useful than they seem.

 Only research and time will tell.

 There are some clinicians and researchers who believe deloading at all is an indication you're doing too much.
-Either you're training too close to failure, training with too much intensity, training eccentrically too much, doing too much volume or you're not recovering long enough at all.
+Either you're training too close to failure, training with too much intensity, training eccentrically too much, training a long muscle lengths too much/often, doing too much volume or you're not recovering long enough at all.
 Or some combination of those.

-I, however, feel that's a very hard line to walk and that continued indefinite progress without an eventual need for deloading (or variety) is a pipedream.
+I feel it's a very hard line to walk and that continued indefinite progress without an eventual need for deloading (or variety) is a pipedream for most trainees.
 Until we discover a reliable and practical way to monitor all the different types of fatigue it's simply too difficult for the average person to accurately walk that line.

 Velocity-based training (VBT) is promising, but still fairly inaccessible at the moment.
 Although the cost of this equipment has come down significantly in recent years.
 I'm not sure it's yet worth the investment for anyone who isn't a serious amateur athlete.

 Minimizing Fatigue, Not Speeding Up Recovery

 So how do athletes seemingly train so hard every day?

 I know it sure looks a lot like they do, but fatigue is relative.
 It's true that they train much harder than the average person, but they are not average.

 Fatigue is relative.
 If you build up a tolerance to fatigue by training a lot, you reduce the impact of fatigue on recovery.
 The majority of their training is much easier than it appears to the average eye.
 It's easy for them.